5 reasons spreadsheets may be holding back your product team – and a better alternative

 With a dedicated product management system, out-of-the-box capabilities help you capture the right types of data for evaluating each feature idea.
 You can use predefined scales to evaluate features by a variety of strategic criteria.

-There are still plenty of options for customization to meet your team's needs.
-For example, you can customize how prioritization scores are calculated by deciding the relative input of several criteria out of 100%.
+There are still many customization options for your team's needs.
+With Productboard, Delivery Hero replaced generic spreadsheets with a standardized prioritization process against unique OKRs, effort, the number of times a feature was requested, and more.
+You can even customize how prioritization scores are calculated by deciding the relative input of several criteria out of 100%.

 Here's another example.
-As product ideas, requests, and feedback stream in from colleagues and customers you need to triage it and route it to the right product manager for review, so they can categorize it based on user need, feature idea, product area, or topic.
-These multistep, collaborative, product management-specific workflows are impossible to replicate in a spreadsheet, just like common sales workflows that are tracked in a CRM.
+As product insights stream in from colleagues and customers, you need to triage it and route it to the right product manager for review to categorize it based on user need, feature idea, product area, or topic.
+Monitoring a single stream of feedback helps Arnita Hayden, Director of Product at Sprout Social, keep a pulse on user needs and peace of mind knowing no critical feedback falls through the cracks.
+These multistep, collaborative, product management-specific workflows are impossible to replicate in a spreadsheet, just like common sales workflows tracked in a CRM.

 With a dedicated product management system, all these specialized workflows are enabled as soon as you adopt the solution.
 Few product teams ever look back.

 While spreadsheets offer some flexibility for structuring information, they fall short in even basic ways when product managers need to effectively visualize or interact with their data.

 For example, when capturing a piece of user feedback or a feature idea, one of the most basic things you might want to do is to include a few supporting graphics — screenshots, sketches, whiteboard photos, or mockups.
 This is easy to do in a product management system, but there is no adequate way to capture these sorts of supporting graphics in a spreadsheet.